ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 `pip3 install -r requirements.txt`

 This repository has already been set up and configured for use.
-Consequently you ought to be able to run the following command (train.py) to create a classification model based on the contents of the alcott, emerson, longfellow, and thoreau directories:
+Consequently you ought to be able to run the following command (train.py) to create a classification model based on the contents of the alcott, emerson, longfellow, and thoreau directories:term

 `python3 train.py model.bin alcott emerson longfellow thoreau`